mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 </section>
 <section markdown="1">

 You know, maybe sometimes I'm too quick to call stuff bullshit.
 Country music for example.
-Just was never my thing.Always somehow felt like it was a gimmick or worse, insincere.
+Just was never my thing.
+Always somehow felt like it was a gimmick or worse, insincere.
 So as a teenager, I decided that it was bullshit.

 That wasn't fair.
 Ken Burns helped me realize that.

 Understand: the moment I once and forever realized that I was not cool was when I found myself silently cursing, "Damn it, why isn't my PBS working?"
 Only 18 and I'd already developed the media habits of a boomer.
 Compared to all the shit that's out there though?
 But I'm not ashamed to admit that I'll follow old Burnsey just about anywhere.
 Hell, I still remember when we took Hill 861 back in '17.
 Body aching, mind shot, only a few hours in to that epic it felt like the war would never end.
 I stuck with him though, even when it seemed like it was all falling apart.

-Still when Burns proposed a new, even longer offensive two years later, I have to admit that I hesitated at first.
+Still, when Burns proposed an even longer offensive two years later, I have to admit that I hesitated at first.
 Country music?
 Isn't that just all *Garth Brooks* and *Deliverance*?
 Still, 17 hours was a whole lot of excellent procrastination time to avoid working on *Sex Tapes*.

 Burns really came through too.
 He always does.
 Taught me a lot.